freenas/freenas-docs/userguide/support.rst

 This means that many usage questions have already been answered and the details are available on the Internet.
 If you get stuck using
-%brand%, spend a few moments searching the Internet for the word *FreeNAS* with some key words that describe your error message or the function that you are trying to implement.
+%brand%, spend a few moments searching the Internet for the word *FreeNAS* with some keywords that describe the error message or the function you are trying to implement.

 The rest of this section discusses the following resources which are available to %brand% users: